2024 Ep 278 - Two Poos and a Wee

 No, no,

-Are we making them or are we saying jack if you're not making them who do you expect to make them i thought somebody on the radio team who oh like carl haven't worked in radio for seven years
+Are we making them or are we saying jack if you're not making them who do you expect to make them i thought somebody on the radio team would

 I hope people that haven't bought tickets are listening to this.